-The bacteriology during storage of the North-Atlantic cod has been investigated for the past decades using conventional cultivation strategies which have generated large amount of information.
+The bacteriology during storage of the North Atlantic cod has been investigated for the past decades using conventional cultivation strategies which have generated large amount of information.
 This paper presents a study where both conventional cultivation and cultivation independent approaches were used to investigate the bacterial succession during storage of cod loins at chilled and superchilled temperatures.

-Unbrined (0.4% NaCl) and brined (2.5% NaCl) cod loins were stored at chilled (0°C) and superchilled (-2 and -3.6°C) temperatures in air or modified atmosphere (MA, % CO2/O2/N2: 49.0 ± 0.6/7.4 ± 0.2/43.7 ± 0.4).
+Unbrined (0.4% NaCl) and brined (2.5% NaCl) cod loins were stored at chilled (0 ° C) and superchilled (-2 and -3.6 ° C) temperatures in air or modified atmosphere (MA, % CO2/ O2/ N2: 49.0 ± 0.6 / 7.4 ± 0.2 / 43.7 ± 0.4).
 Discrepancy was observed between cultivation enumeration and culture independent methods where the former showed a general dominance of Pseudomonas spp. (up to 59%) while the latter showed a dominance of Photobacterium phosphoreum (up to 100%).

-Gas chromatography-mass spectrophotometry (GC-MC) showed that trimethylamine was the most abundant volatile in mid- and late storage periods.
+Gas chromatography-mass spectrophotometry (GC-MC) showed that trimethylamine was the most abundantly volatile in mid- and late storage periods.
 Terminal restriction polymorphism (t-RFLP) analysis showed that the relative abundance of P. phosphoreum increased with storage time.

 The present study shows the bacteriological developments on lightly salted or non-salted cod loins during storage at superchilled temperatures.
 It furthermore confirms the importance of P. phosphoreum as a spoilage organism during storage of cod loins at low temperatures using molecular techniques.
 The methods used compensate each other, giving more detailed data on bacterial population developments during spoilage.